danbev/learning-crypto/notes/oci-image-spec.md

 has the following properties:
 * mediaType
 * artifactType contains the mediaType of the referenced artifact.
-* blobs is an array of descriptors
+* blobs is an array of descriptors (similar to layers)
 * subject is a descriptor of another manifest and used to specify a relationship to that manifest.
 This is used in the [referrers api](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers)
 * annotations can contain any additional metadata in key-value pairs

-Notice that we don't have a config property as these types of not destined to be run by a container runtime.
+Notice that we don't have a config property as these types are not destined to be run by a container runtime.

+Example:
 ```
 {
   "mediaType": "application/vnd.oci.artifact.manifest.v1+json",